Minority Business Loans

 Entrepreneurial Assistance Program

-Other business support including how to refine a business concept and plan, establish management principles, implement marketing strategies.
+Education and support program for minority business owners in New York.
+They help and guide you through the loan application process.
+Other business support includes how to refine a business concept and plan, establish management principles, implement marketing strategies.

 A minority business loan is specifically designed for minorities and socially and/or economically disadvantaged individuals.

 To secure a minority business loan, applicants need to have a FICO credit score of at least 650.
 While many of these loans and grants have their own, unique requirements many of these programs have similar qualifications.

 For example, to qualify for one of the SBA loans we reviewed earlier, you will need to have: